nawwardiab/auth-service-backend-go/DECISIONS.md

 **Decision:** Backend in Go, frontend in React + TypeScript.

 **Reasoning:**
-- **Why TypeScript for frontend?** Company decision at internship.
-TypeScript has great type safety, especially when combined with Go's strong typing on the backend.
+- [Fill in: Why TypeScript for frontend?
+Type safety?
+Better DX?]
-- **Why not rewrite backend in TypeScript?** I wanted to demonstrate my architectural and engineering thinking for this interview.
-Providing working, clean code to demonstrate my abilities.
-Rewriting it in TypeScript wouldn't make me feel confident showing my real abilities, since it would be a completely new language for backend.
+- [Fill in: Why not rewrite backend in TypeScript?]

 **What this demonstrates:**
 - I know TypeScript (frontend proves it)